Charles-Zhang-Somewhere/Somewhere/README.md

 9. RoboOS: Flattened FS inspiration
 10. (Anti)tagxfs: good [reading](http://tagxfs.sourceforge.net), some excerts of points..., too long a name, the scheme is not flexible, the underlying architecture/structure is not obvious, no **GUI support is not good** (even for efficient typers, GUI when utilized properly can provide much more information at a glance, so a proper GUI should be provided as a complement)
 11. Everything (voidtools): inspired the name for Somewhere.

+# Design Principal

+Minimal UI, Functional, Data Driven, Text based.

+1. Tags field are plain text box, for autocompletion pupup is used.
+No small tag button with even smaller cancel button is provided.
+So it's simple and less error prone, and plain enough to ensure data operability with CLI and GUI.
+2. No fancy features, strictly necessary.
+Arguments are positional.
+3. CLI driven, GUI is just a client.

 # Developement Notes and Roadmap